What Is Better for a Decking, Cedar or Pressure Treated?

 What is Pressure-Treated Wood?

 Wood construction materials are susceptible to many forms of damage, such as moisture, insects, and decay.
 However, most high-quality wood is less prone to these issues.
-But as for more common types of wood, treatment is necessary for these wood lumber to be viable decking materials.
+But as for more common types of wood, treatment is necessary for these wood varieties to be viable decking materials.

 Pressure treatment is a process done on wood to protect it from moisture, insects, and weathering.
 Most wood can undergo pressure treatment, but it is more common in lower-quality lumber such as pine.
 Wood materials undergo treatment by infusing them with chemical preservatives.
 Processing takes place in a large tank that punctures the wood, removes the air within the wood pieces, and replaces it with various chemicals.